Summary of Significant Accounting Policies

 Restricted cash is cash that is restricted for a specific purpose and cannot be included in the cash and cash equivalents account.

-A summary of activity in the allowance for doubtful accounts for the years ending December 31, 2013, 2012 and 2011 is as follows (amounts in thousands):
+A summary of activity in the allowance for doubtful accounts is as follows (amounts in thousands):

 Concentration of Credit Risk

 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of trade accounts receivable.
-Monitronics performs extensive credit evaluations on the portfolios of subscriber accounts prior to acquisition and requires no collateral on the subscriber accounts that are acquired.
-Concentrations of credit risk with respect to trade accounts receivable are generally limited due to the large number of subscribers comprising Monitronics’ customer base.
+The Company performs extensive credit evaluations on the portfolios of subscriber accounts prior to acquisition and requires no collateral on the subscriber accounts that are acquired.
+Concentrations of credit risk with respect to trade accounts receivable are generally limited due to the large number of subscribers comprising the Company's customer base.

 Fair Value of Financial Instruments

 Fair values of cash equivalents, current accounts receivable and current accounts payable approximate the carrying amounts because of their short-term nature.
-The Company’s debt instruments are recorded at amortized cost on the consolidated balance sheet.
-See note 11, Fair Value Measurements, for further fair value information around the Company’s debt instruments.
+The Company's debt instruments are recorded at amortized cost on the consolidated balance sheet.
+See note 10, Fair Value Measurements, for further fair value information on the Company’s debt instruments.

 Property and Equipment